gnaur/simbot/README.md

 It references a roboclaw2 driver - you will need to change this for your robot

 The model simulates:
- * intel realsense D415 camera
+ * Intel realsense D415 camera
  * RGB camera
  * Lidar
  * Differential drive robot base